You can better manage your farm’s legumes by understanding how alfalfa and other legumes grow and adopting proven strategies to handle winter injury.

 By understanding the characteristics of forage legumes, you can better identify, use and manage them on your farm.

-Crop stress and damage
+Crop and weather damage

 Many factors can contribute to winter damage of an alfalfa stand.
 All are important to consider when making spring assessments, and managing injured stands.